MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 Admins and users no longer have access to the services or Office applications that came with the subscription.
 All customer data—from user data to documents and email—is permanently deleted and unable to be recovered in any way.

 At this point, you can't reactivate the subscription.
-However, as a global or billing admin, you can still access the Admin center to manage other subscriptions, or to buy new subscriptions to meet your business needs.
+However, as a global or billing admin, you can still access the admin center to manage other subscriptions, or to buy new subscriptions to meet your business needs.

 > [!NOTE]
 > Adding a new subscription of the same type that has been deprovisioned does not restore the data that was associated with the deprovisioned subscription.